top of page

 • 3 min read

-I worked at the Salvation Army and long volunteered at a food bank.
-I have half a Masters in Social Work (that's a funny story) and I grew up in DC.
-Here's what I know about what's happening now.
+Here are my bonafides to write the following piece: I worked at the Salvation Army and long volunteered at a food bank.
+I have half a Masters in Social Work (a funny story involving being very pregnant and not being able to find a campus parking place once too often); and I grew up in Washington, DC -- a company town.

-Whether long-rumored or appearing suddenly like a lump in the shower, the closure of the main factory in a company town results in monumental upheaval, dislocation and despair.
+Whether long-rumored or appearing suddenly like a lump in the shower, the closure of the main employer in any community results in monumental upheaval, dislocation and despair.
 For real human beings.
-It doesn’t matter if it's a Kansas manufacturer of hats and mittens or if it's the business of running the federal government in Washington, D.C. -- the wanton shuttering of a critical employer is the same.
+It doesn’t matter if it's a Kansas manufacturer of hats and mittens or if it's the business of running the federal government -- the wanton shuttering of a critical employer is the same: utter devastation.

-Soon the unemployed will vie for the still available income sources.
-The term over-qualified will be a joke.
-Paying bills any way possible will become the imperative.
+Soon the unemployed in the DC/Maryland/Virginia area will vie for the still available income sources.
 For sale signs will spread like measles in Texas.
 Euphemistically called a buyer's market, those lucky enough to sell their homes might still be underwater when they get out.
 Otherwise the banks will just take possession.
-Neglected basements will flood, little roof issues will cause collapse.
-Whole neighborhoods will become blighted.

 Those who don't get their paychecks directly from 'the factory' will suffer too.
-Babysitters for the employees' kids, counter-help at the diner where the suits and uniforms grabbed lunch, salon stylists and housekeepers whose salaries came sideways from the big engine-- will suffer quickly, too.
+Babysitters for the employees' kids, counter-help at the diner where the suits and uniforms grabbed lunch, salon stylists and fitness instructors whose salaries came sideways from the big engine-- will suffer quickly, too.

 Those fortunate enough to have a cushion to live off of will skate for a couple months.
 Others won’t.
 The median savings account in the U.S. holds $8,000.